Movie Reviews

 Unratable

 The Last Boy Scout is what some might call a "good bad movie," and as such I will shy away from giving it a star rating here.
-I do own it on blu-ray.
-The "Friday night's a great night for football" sequence is such a silly way to start things off that from the onset it's hard to take this film 100% seriously, not that this was ever intended.
-In this sense The Last Boy Scout pairs well with another humorous West Coast nineties curiosity, The Adventures of Ford Fairlane, as neither movie's toxic male comedic bravado can be digested without indulging it on its own terms.
+I do own it on Blu-ray.
+The "Friday night's a great night for football" sequence is such an on-brand way to start things off that from the onset it's hard to take this film 100% seriously.
+In this sense The Last Boy Scout pairs well with another humorous West Coast nineties curiosity, The Adventures of Ford Fairlane, as in both cases the general atmosphere of toxic male comedic bravado can't help but feel like put-on.
 If Scott's film's stabs at "serious" drama sometimes ring hollow, this only serves to underscore The Last Boy Scout's primary purpose: to be a vehicle for snarky one-liners and absurd situations penned by Shane Black, destined to go over well among the Thursday Night Prime/Lethal Weapon/bombastic actioner crowd.
 Bruce Willis is well suited to play a washed up alcoholic P.I. and Damon Wayans's character is out of sorts as well, being an ex-quarterback whose hankering for pain pills cost him his career.
 One of them prefers Pat Boone while the other prefers Prince.
 Together the two of them are a dysfunctional interracial odd couple who must join forces to get to the bottom of a series of scandals related to sports gambling that implicate a shady football team owner and congressman.
 I don't think this film could have been rendered all that much better given its parameters, target audience, and what it set out to accomplish.
 Sure, some of the jokes, often raunchy, could land better, but the end result, while not a favorite among critics at the time, is about what one would expect it to be.
-The film is watchable, especially Taylor Negron's against-type turn as the lead henchman and young Halle Barry's turn as a stripper in too deep, but its more touching, emotionally charged moments don't always sit well with the male-oriented humor surrounding them.
+The film is well directed and watchable, especially Taylor Negron's against-type turn as the lead henchman and young Halle Barry's turn as a stripper in too deep, but its more touching, emotionally charged moments don't always sit well with the highly male-oriented humor surrounding them.

 Love Is Colder Than Death